-3. Push them to feel different: When our children have a fear of something and we want them to get over it, we push them to feel different.
+3. Push them to feel different: When our children have a fear of something, and we want them to get over it, we push them to feel different.
 They end up feeling misunderstood and alone.
 The more we push, the worse we can make their emotional state and the less likely they are to move through it.
-When we push, we are not in alignment with what our children are experiencing emotionally, therefore, we can destroy our potential to connect with, understand and move them through their issues correctly.
+When we push, we are not in alignment with what our children are experiencing emotionally.
+Therefore, we can destroy our potential to connect with, understand and move them through their issues correctly.

 4. Punish the emotion: When children hear that it is “ridiculous” in some form for them to feel how they feel, we take away something from them as a result, whether that be an opportunity or we withdrawal love we are punishing them for being human.
-We may not understand the emotions or even agree but to punish them is not correct.
-We can punish behaviors which are more black and white, but not the emotions.
+We may not understand the emotions or even agree, but to punish them is not correct.
+We can punish behaviors that are more black and white, but not the emotions.

-5. Do Nothing: Sometimes when we don’t know what to do we freeze and leave the situation alone, assuming if they need something, they will ask.
+5. Do Nothing: Sometimes, when we don’t know what to do, we freeze and leave the situation alone, assuming if they need something, they will ask.
 This can be good at times, but other times, it is really important to at least knock on their emotional door and reassure them they are not alone.
-Never assume because they shut you out they want to be alone.
+Never assume because they shut you out, they want to be alone.

-Parenting is a selfless act and yet it requires balance.
+Parenting is a selfless act, and yet it requires balance.

-Sherrie Campbell, Ph.D. is a veteran, licensed Psychologist with two decades of clinical training and experience providing counseling and psychotherapy services to residents of Yorba Linda, Irvine, Anaheim, Fullerton and Brea, California.
+Sherrie Campbell, Ph.D., is a veteran, licensed Psychologist with two decades of clinical training and experience providing counseling and psychotherapy services to residents of Yorba Linda, Irvine, Anaheim, Fullerton and Brea, California.
 In her private practice, she currently specializes in psychotherapy with adults and teenagers, including marriage and family therapy, grief counseling, childhood trauma, sexual issues, personality disorders, illness and more.
 She has helped individuals manage their highest high and survive their lowest low—from winning the lottery to the death of a child.
 Her interactive sessions are as unique and impactful as her new book, Loving Yourself: The Mastery of Being Your Own Person.

 She earned her Ph.D. in Clinical Psychology in 2003 and has regularly contributed to numerous publications, including Intent.com, Beliefnet.com, DrLaura.com, and Hitched.com.
 She is also an inspirational speaker, avid writer, and proud mother.